arkency/posts/posts/2021-04-27-how-to-balance-the-public-apis-of-open-source-library-practical-examples-from-railseventstore.md

 end
 ```

 You can change any of these components.
-They're dependencies, passed via initializer.
-Not hardcoded.
+They're dependencies.
+Passed via initializer, not hardcoded.

 In need for [in-memory event repository](https://railseventstore.org/docs/v2/repository/#using-rubyeventstore-inmemoryrepository-for-faster-tests) for faster tests?
 Check.
 Working on a DynamoDB [storage backend](https://github.com/carsdb/rails_event_store_dynamoid)?
 Check.
 Not an ActiveRecord fan or [integrating with ROM](https://github.com/RailsEventStore/rails_event_store/tree/master/contrib/ruby_event_store-rom) and Hanami?
 Check.

 Same could go for subscriptions — i.e. persistent storage over in-memory from evaluating configuration file.
 Or to replace a broker (the in-process pub-sub bus).